 Roger Fradin has served as a director of the Company since the effective time of the Business Combination in June 2021.
 Mr. Fradin has over 40 years of experience acquiring, building, and leading a diverse set of industrial businesses.
 Mr. Fradin began his career at Pittway Corporation where he held a variety of roles of increasing responsibility, including President and Chief Executive Officer of the Security and Fire Solutions segment, and helped lead an entrepreneurial team which transformed Pittway into a \$2 billion world leader in electronic security and fire systems.
 In 2000, Pittway was acquired by Honeywell International Inc. (NYSE: HON), or Honeywell.
 Shortly thereafter, Mr. Fradin assumed the role of President and Chief Executive Officer of Honeywell Automation and Control Solutions, or ACS.
 In this role, Mr. Fradin transformed ACS from a business with \$7 billion in sales in 2003 focused predominantly on the U.S. market to a \$17 billion in sales (as of 2014) global business leader in the development and manufacture of environmental controls, life safety products, and building and process solutions.
 From 2000 to 2017, Mr. Fradin oversaw, directed, and integrated the acquisition of 60 companies at Honeywell, aggregating billions of dollars in deal value.
 Mr. Fradin's strategy and execution for ACS helped create more than \$85 billion of value to Honeywell's shareholders.
-During his tenure at Honeywell, Mr. Fradin also served as Vice Chairman of Honeywell where he was responsible for acquisition strategy for all of Honeywell.
-After retiring from Honeywell, Mr. Fradin was named Chairman of Resideo Technologies, Inc. (NYSE: REZI), or Resideo, a leading provider of home comfort and security solutions.
-At Resideo, Mr. Fradin recruited the Chief Executive Officer, senior management team, and board of directors as well as installed all public company board processes and procedures.
+During his tenure at Honeywell, Mr. Fradin also erved as Vice Chairman of Honeywell where he was responsible for acquisition strategy for all of Honeywell.
+After retiring from Honeywell, Mr. Fradin was named Chairman of Residen Team, and board of directors as well as installed all public company board processes and procedures.
 In addition to Resideo, Mr. Fradin currently sits on the boards of L3Harris Technologies Inc. (NYSE: LHX) and Vertiv Group Corp.
-(N
+(NYSE: VTV).
+Mr. Fradin also currently serves as Advisor to MSC Industrial Direct Co., Inc. (NYSE: MSM), or MSC, and as Chairman of Victory Innovation, a Carlyle Group company.
+Mr. Frad

 Brian Cook has served as a director of the Company since the effective time of the Business Combination in June 2021.
 Mr. Cook has over 20 years of experience within mergers and acquisitions, business development, and strategic planning across a wide range of industries.
 Mr. Cook began his career at PwC, where he was responsible for providing business and financial due diligence and transaction structuring services to financial sponsor and corporate clients on a global basis.
-While at PwC, Mr. Cook's transaction experience included Viacom's acquisition of CBS, Ingersoll-Rand's disposal of Ingersoll-Dresser Pump and Ford Motor Company's acquisition of the Volvo Car Corporation.
+While at PwC, Mr. Cook's transaction experience included Viacom's acquisition of CDS, Ingersoll-Rand's disposal of Ingersoll-Dresser Pump and Ford Motor Company's acquisition of the Volvo Car Corporation.
 Following his tenure at PwC, Mr. Cook served as Vice President of Corporate Development and subsequently Global Head of M&A at Honeywell, in which he oversaw a global team of approximately 25 people.
 Over the course of his 17 years at Honeywell, Mr. Cook aided or led the execution of over 60 buy- and sell-side transactions, most of which were attributable to the ACS segment in which he partnered directly with Mr. Fradin.
 These transactions included the acquisitions of Novar plc, Norcross Safety Products and Intelligrated, among others.
 During 2018, Mr. Cook led the execution of the tax-free spinoffs of Honeywell's Home Automation (Resideo) and Turbochargers (Garrett Motion) businesses.
 Mr. Cook's transaction experience includes public and private transactions across a variety of end markets and product categories.
 Mr. Cook holds a B.S. from University of Rhode Island.